infinum/eightshift-docs/docs/boilerplate/custom-fonts.md

 yarn add postcss-font-magician --dev
 ```

-In root of the theme there is already `postcss.config.js` file with [Autoprefixer](https://github.com/postcss/autoprefixer) enabled.
-To configure Font Magician it first needs to be imported and its configuration added to an existing one.
+In the root of the theme there is already a `postcss.config.js` file with [Autoprefixer](https://github.com/postcss/autoprefixer) enabled.
+To configure Font Magician it needs to be imported first and its configuration needs to be added to the existing one.

 ```js
 ...